Cacti/documentation/How-To-Setup-Remote-Pollers.md

 # Remote Poller Setup

-Remote Pollers add complexity to your cacti setup while also massivley extended the scalability of it.
-Remote Pollers allow system admins to distribute the load of polling between differnt servers as well as provideanother source of polling close to a device
+Remote Pollers add complexity to your cacti setup while also massively extended the scalability of it.
+Remote Pollers allow system admins to distribute the load of polling between different servers as well as provideanother source of polling close to a device

 For example you may have a device in toronto but if your pollers are in Newyork